ii0606226/gdrive-compendium/README.md

 Getting a custom client ID for use with Google Drive.
 I didn't see any profit from it while trying to run it.
 I haven't seen problems that could be solved by it.
 Don't ask me what is it for.

+Sharing the index with another people.
+It is OK.
+But if your files are not published - remember that `credentials.json` + `gdrive.token` give full priveleges of account they were created with.
+So consider creating a throwaway account with read permissions granted on your drive to provide to another users.
+Or let them make their own credentials/token pairs (may use another tools, like `GDrive Token Generator for SX Installer` or whatever) and give their google accounts the read permissions.

 [https://github.com/ii0606226/TinGen](https://github.com/ii0606226/TinGen) - at the time of writing mainline TinGen has a bug that leads to creation of empty index files.
 If you're hit by it - try the fork from this link.

 ## Helpful reads: